gaioguys/GAIO.jl/docs/src/metal.md

 !!! tip "Single vs Double Precision Arithmetic"
     You MUST ensure that your map uses entirely 32-bit arithmetic!
 Apple's Metal explicitly disallows 64-bit precision arithmetic.

-    GAIO can convert your `GridPartition` to 32-bit automatically when you use GPU acceleration, but preferred are still explicit 32-bit literals like
+    GAIO can convert your `BoxGrid` to 32-bit automatically when you use GPU acceleration, but preferred are still explicit 32-bit literals like
     ```julia
     center, radius = (0f0,0f0,25f0), (30f0,30f0,30f0)
     ```